Azure/ResourceModules/modules/network/network-manager/README.md

 _None_

-## Considerations

-In order to deploy a Network Manager with the `networkManagerScopes` property set to `managementGroups`, you need to register the `Microsoft.Network` resource provider at the Management Group first ([ref](https://learn.microsoft.com/en-us/rest/api/resources/providers/register-at-management-group-scope)).

 ## Deployment examples

 The following module usage examples are retrieved from the content of the files hosted in the module's `.test` folder.